Kremer-Grest models for commodity polymer melts: Linking theory, experiment and simulation at the Kuhn scale: Introduction

+In contrast, universality is usually taken to justify a ``one-model-fits-all'' approach.
+For example, two polymer melts are expected to show identical rheological behaviour, if the (linear) chains have the same {\em effective} length, $Z$ in entanglement units, spatial distances in units of the tube diameter, $d_T$, and time in units of the entanglement time, $\tau_e$.
+Here $Z=N/N_e$ where $N$ denotes the chain length and $N_e$ the chain length per entanglement.
+This suggests that the linear rheological behavior of a target material can be predicted on the basis of experimental reference data for particularly well-investigated polymer species or using simple, analytically or numerically convenient lattice and off-lattice models, see e.g. refs. \cite{DoiEdwards86,binder1995monte,kremer2000computer,kremer2003computer,kroeger2004simple} for reviews.

-Here we apply this philosophy to the most popular off-lattice polymer model introduced by Kremer and Grest (KG)~\cite{grest1986molecular,kremer1990dynamics}.
-In the KG model approximately hard sphere beads are connected by strong non-linear springs generating the connectivity and the liquid-like monomer packing characteristic of polymer melts.
-The spring potential is chosen to energetically prevent two polymer chains from passing through each other and thus to assure that the model reproduces the microscopic topological constraints dominating the dynamics of long-chain polymers~\cite{kremer1990dynamics}.
-The KG model is formulated in the natural units of the Lennard-Jones potential describing the interaction potential between beads.
-The energy scale $\epsilon$ together with the bead diameter, $\sigma$, and mass, $m_b$, define the standard Lennard-Jones system of units including the time scale $\tau=\sigma\sqrt{m_{b}/\epsilon}$.
+A prototype example from polymer theory is the Rouse-model of polymer dynamics\cite{rouse1953theory}, which underlies the {\em phenomenological} tube model of entanglement effects in homopolymer melts \cite{DoiEdwards86,likhtman2002quantitative}.
+Simulations targeting generic polymer behavior often employ the bead-spring polymer model introduced by Kremer and Grest (KG)~\cite{grest1986molecular,kremer1990dynamics}, which is also central to the present work.
+In the KG model approximately hard sphere beads are connected by strong non-linear springs, generating the connectivity and the liquid-like monomer packing characteristic of polymer melts.
+The interactions are tuned to energetically prevent polymer chains from passing through each other.
+With the model reproducing the local topological constraints dominating the dynamics of long-chain polymers~\cite{kremer1990dynamics}, non-trivial large scale entanglement properties {\em emerge} through the exact same mechanisms as in real commodity polymer melts.
+While the parameters $N_e$, $d_T$ and $\tau_e$ characterizing the entanglement scale are direct input parameters of the tube model, they need to be {\em measured} as a function of the microscopic energy scale, $\epsilon$, bead diameter, $\sigma$, mass, $m_b$, and time $\tau=\sigma\sqrt{m_{b}/\epsilon}$ of the KG model, before the simulation results can be related to experiment~\cite{kremer1990dynamics}.